GitTools/GitVersion/docs/usage.md

 At build time all the derived [variables](more-info/variables.md) will be written to MSBuild properties so the information can be used by other tooling in the build pipeline.

-The calss for `GitVersionTask.GetVersion` has a property for each variable.
+The class for `GitVersionTask.GetVersion` has a property for each variable.
 However at MSBuild time these properties a mapped to MSBuild properties that are prefixed with `GitVersion_`.
 This prevents conflicts with other properties in the pipeline.

 #### Accessing variable in MSBuild